cdsmith/HMock/README.md

 libraries for testing, and reuse these components in different combinations as needed.

+You can also set up default behaviors for your mocks by implementing the `MockableSetup` class, bundling sensible defaults with your derived mock implementations for all users.

 ## FAQ

 Here are a few tips for making the most of HMock.